marobi/Pico_6502_v4_ehbasic/README.md

 ^L : toggle statistics output, currently the clock-speed is shown.

-^D : dumps the 16 VDU registers.
+^D : dumps the 17 VDU registers and Sprite buffer.

 ^T : toggle trace of the input chars

-The basic version has many extra commands to interact with the VDU/SOUND interface.
+The basic version has many extra commands to interact with the VDU/SPRITE/SOUND interface.
 See the docs Also have a look at the demo basic-programs.
 However no LOAD/SAVE available (yet)